BellevueCollege/public-docs/git/git-host-git.bellevuecollege.edu.md

 ## Request Access

-This host uses ssh public / private key authentication.
+This host uses ssh public/private key authentication.
 If you have not done so already you must generate this key pair.
 See [Generate a SSH Key Pair for Authentication](ssh-generate-key-pair.md) for more information.

-To request access to this repository host send the contents of your public key file to one or more of the following administrators.
+To request access to this repository host send the contents of your *public* key file to one or more of the following administrators.

 * [Nicole Swan](mailto:nicole.swan@bellevuecollege.edu)
 * [Terrence Adams](mailto:terrence.adams@bellevuecollege.edu)

-**Note:** If you accidentally send your private key file you will be requested to generate a new key pair starting the process all over again.
+**Note:** Send the *public* key only.
+If you accidentally send your private key file you will be requested to generate a new key pair starting the process all over again.
 Don't do this.

 ## List Repositories